munificent/craftinginterpreters/book/optimization.md

 your implementation while ensuring that the benchmark does actually tickle the code paths that you care about.
 When you measure performance, you need to compensate for variance caused by CPU throttling, caching, and other weird hardware and operating system quirks.
-I won't give you a whole treatise here, but treat benchmarking as its own skill that you will get better at as you practice.
+I won't give you a whole sermon here, but treat benchmarking as its own skill that improves with practice.

 ### Profiling